-Kingsman embody the mythical side of the occult elite, draped in ancient lore.
-The same way tailors drape their clients with lush fabrics, Kingsman drape the elite class with heroics.
+Kingsman embodies the mythical side of the occult elite, draped in ancient lore.
+The same way tailors drape their clients with lush fabrics, Kingsman drapes the elite class with heroics.
 However, they then face off with the other side of the elite, the ugly, dirty, evil, sadistic, violent, manipulative and power-hungry side that controls world politics and perceives the masses as a wild herd.
-This side is embodied by villain Richmond Valentine, whose nefarious agenda is perfectly matches the occult elite’s Agenda.
+This side is embodied by villain Richmond Valentine, whose nefarious agenda perfectly matched the occult elite’s Agenda.

 Richmond Valentine – The True Side of the Elite

 Simply put, Valentine is an agent carrying out the elite’s Agenda and the scapegoat on which people can ultimately blame everything.
 For this reason, he is the exact opposite of the mythical side of the elite portrayed by Kingsman.
 He is a Black American guy who dresses in streetwear, who is kind of cowardly and, to top it off, speaks with a goofy lisp.
 While Kingsman looks to the past with Arthurian references and traditions, Valentine is all the future.
 He is about the elite’s agenda today, about using mass media and technology to accomplish his plans.